 Millions of us spend a pretty sum to have a super performance phone with a bright large display, powerful processor, a lot of RAM and so on.
 A cut-throat competition is going on among mobile phone manufacturers to make the superphones of the future with wonderful features.
-Unfortunately, they have not been able to give us a phone with large display and, at the same time with good battery life.
+Unfortunately, they have not been able to give us a phone with a large display and, at the same time with good battery life.

 One of the major complaints among Android handset users is the poor battery life of their phone.
-Our phone might have superb features to brag off, but we are forced not to utilize and explore them all in the true sense because of battery drainage problem.
+Our phone might have superb features to brag off, but we are forced not to utilize and explore them all in the true sense because of the battery drainage problem.
 For example, Nokia phone user craves to have the live wallpaper feature on the device, and Android users are lucky enough to have this feature.
 But how many of us lat a live wallpaper running all day?
 The answer is: “Hardly, a few .”
 The same thing goes with other things, such as live syncing, running many apps in the background, playing games, and using push mail.
 It is the same situation as if you got a lot of delicious dishes before you, but you are banned to enjoy.
 Mobile phone manufacturers should do something about it.
 Please, do not give us phones that are worth just keeping in our pockets and experiencing the pride of being a SuperPhone owner.

 Here is a bunch of tips and tweaks that would help you to improve the battery life your Android phone and make the most of what we have.

-First of all, if you want to enjoy a good battery life, always make sure that your Android phone is on the latest version of firmware.
+First of all, if you want to enjoy a good battery life, always make sure that your Android phone is on the latest version of the firmware.
 Every manufacturer tries to inject some tweaks in their latest updates to improve the overall performance of their devices.
-Battery life improvements is also one of them.
+Battery life improvements are also one of them.

 Go for a Good Custom Firmware:

 There are a number of custom firmwares available for almost all Android phones.
 Most of them come with better battery life as compared to the stock ROMs.
 Choose a good custom ROM for your phone and flash it.